 An emphasis on patient care through the domains of person-centered care and interpersonal communication for the underserved mental and substance abuse populations.

 The development of medical knowledge by understanding the basic concepts of psychiatric epidemiology, public health prevention strategies and the devising of appropriate service delivery systems for the underserved populations.

 The facilitation of practice-based learning and improvement through a program of organized performance quality improvement activities and a training environment demonstrating the understanding of clinical interventions and transdisciplinary collaboration in providing psychiatric care to underserved populations.

-Promotion of interpersonal and communication skills and professionalism through a training curriculum emphasizing the highest quality of patient care and developing a understanding of the necessity to adapt practices to the unique clinical, social and cultural needs of the underserved populations.
+Promotion of interpersonal and communication skills and professionalism through a training curriculum emphasizing the highest quality of patient care and developing an understanding of the necessity to adapt practices to the unique clinical, social and cultural needs of the underserved populations.

 Teaching and utilization of a systems-based practice approach to health care by developing skills knowledge of the structure, programmatic goals, and leadership for proving public behavioral health system-based care and oversight.

-Wayne L. Creelman, MD, MBA, MTS, DLFAPA
+Director: Wayne L. Creelman, MD, MBA, MTS, DLFAPA